mattm/tetrinet-bot/README.md

 # TetriNET Bot

 This repository hosts the source code for a bot that successfully played an online multiplayer Tetris game called TetriNET back in the 2001 - 2002 timeframe.
-Check out [this blog post](http://mattmazur.com/2009/05/25/creating-a-tetrinet-bot/) for more information.
+Check out [this blog post](http://mattmazur.com/2009/05/25/creating-a-TetriNET-bot/) for more information as well as documentation.

 # Contact